How to Start a Travel Blog: With Help from Successful Travel Bloggers

 The Blonde Abroad

-The Blonde Abroad is a former attorney turned to travel blogging on a mission to inspire people to visit the world.
-Her site features travel destinations, tips and tricks for safely backpacking worldwide, budget travel, and other travel-related articles.
+The Blonde Abroad is an extremely popular travel blog with a mission to inspire people to get out and explore the world.
+The site was created by Kierstin Rich and features travel destinations, tips and tricks for safely backpacking worldwide, budget travel (using sites like Traveluro), and other travel-related articles.

-She is a self-proclaimed travel addict, and Tara’s had the adventure bug since she was a young child.
-The blonde abroad website and blog document her trips worldwide – from photojournalistic to literary to informative, Tara’s writing style is always fresh and unique.
+She is a self-proclaimed travel addict, and Kierstin's had the adventure bug since she was a young child.
+The Blonde Abroad website and blog document her trips worldwide.

-From backpacking in Southeast Asia to leading tours around Europe, Tara has lived out of suitcases for most of her life.
+From backpacking in Southeast Asia to leading tours around Europe, Kierstin has lived out of suitcases for most of her life.
 Her travels have left her with more stories that are inspiring!

 Never Ending Footsteps

-Never Ending Footsteps is the experimental travel blog of John Woldenberg, who takes his quest to visit more remarkable places and speak with more fascinating people literally.
+Never Ending Footsteps is the experimental travel blog of successful blogger Lauren Juliff, who takes her quest to visit more remarkable places and speak with more fascinating people literally.

-The site Never Ending Footsteps is a travel companion to share your journey with friends and family or to inspire you when you’re planning for your next adventure.
+The site Never Ending Footsteps is a travel companion sharing her journey to help inspire you when you're planning for your next adventure.

 Ideas to write about for your travel blog